Muhammad-Fateen2003/Assign3Game/README.md

 In the example we are actually converting all the data to a byte[] and not just sending over the String and letting Java do the rest

-Client connects to server.
+The Client connects to server and opens up a Gui.
 Client can send num 1-5 over to client 1 - server will send a joke
 2 - server will send a quote
 3 - server will send an image